Project start: January 2014

 As speakers for the DIY cutterhead tweeters are said to be a better option than full range loudspeakers, because the inverted RIAA curve attenuates low frequencies which makes a speaker for them not really neccessary.

-Pollin had some Hochton-Lautsprecher OT-57-148 from which I ordered two because of the pricetag.
+Hochton-Lautsprecher OT-57-148 from which I ordered two because of the pricetag.

 These tweeters are with their 53mm diameters a lot smaller than the ones I used before, so I build a whole new cutterhead for them.